 Prior to joining the firm, Mr. Fisher clerked for the Honorable Judge Harold L. Murphy of the Northern District of Georgia.
 While in law school, Mr. Fisher was elected to the Order of the Coif and served as an Articles Editor (2009-2010) and as a member of the Editorial Board (2008-2009) of the Georgia Law Review.

-Mr. Fisher was recognized in 2018 as a Georgia "Rising Star" for Business Litigation by Super Lawyers magazine.
+Mr. Fisher was recognized in 2018 and 2019 as a Georgia "Rising Star" for Business Litigation by Super Lawyers magazine.

 Insights View All